rinta-git/my-interview-prep/README.md

   1. ID selectors: ID selectors are the most specific kind of selector.
 They select an element based on its ID attribute (e.g., #my-id).
   2. Class selectors, attribute selectors, and pseudo-class selectors: These three selector types have equal specificity.
-    - Class selectors select all elements in a CSS class (e.g., .my-class).
+    - Class selectors select all elements in a CSS class (e.g., .my-class).</br>
-    - Attribute selectors select all elements with a given attribute (e.g., p[target]).
+    - Attribute selectors select all elements with a given attribute (e.g., p[target]).</br>
-    - Pseudo-class selectors select elements only when in a special state, like visited or hover (e.g., button:hover).
+    - Pseudo-class selectors select elements only when in a special state, like visited or hover (e.g., button:hover).</br>
   4. Type selectors: These select all HTML elements that have a given node name and have the syntax element (e.g., div).
   5. Universal selector: The universal selector (*) has no effect on specificity.

-Rule 1: The CSS selector with higher specificity applies.
+Rule 1: The CSS selector with higher specificity applies.</br>
-Rule 2: If CSS selectors have equal specificity, then the last rule in the document applies.
+Rule 2: If CSS selectors have equal specificity, then the last rule in the document applies.</br>
-Rule 3: Inline CSS has the highest specificity.
+Rule 3: Inline CSS has the highest specificity.</br>

 In CSS, the !important property overrides all other declarations on an element, even inline declarations.